sostock/UnitfulAtomic.jl/README.md

 ## Defined units and dimensions

-The package defines the following atomic units (prefixed with `_au`), from which all other atomic units are derived:
+The package defines the following atomic units (suffixed with `_au`), from which all other atomic units are derived:

 * `me_au` (printed as `mₑ`): the